-17 Continuous rock cores will be collected as the boreholes are advanced through the basaltic bedrock.
-18 Rock coring will commence when the borings reach competent bedrock, which is anticipated to 19 occur at depths of approximately 25-60 ft bgs, except in RHMW-11, where bedrock may be much 20 deeper.
+Continuous rock cores will be collected as the boreholes are advanced through the basaltic bedrock.
+Rock coring will commence when the borings reach competent bedrock, which is anticipated to occur at depths of approximately 25-60 ft bgs, except in RHMW11, where bedrock may be much deeper.
 All drilling in rock will be accomplished by diamond core drilling methods in general accordance with ASTM D2113 (ASTM 2014).
-To facilitate the identification of perched 21 22 groundwater, water levels in the borehole, if present, will be measured at the beginning and end of each workday.
-If evidence of contamination (i.e., visual, olfactory, elevated PID readings) is 23 24 observed after encountering perched water or while drilling in the vadose zone, conductor casing will 25 be installed and permanently grouted into place as described in Section 4.3.2.
-The cores will be 26 inspected and logged to characterize the lithology and evaluate potential pathways for migration of 27 the LNAPL and associated constituents.
-A summary rock core chart will be used in the field to log 28 the information.
-In general, each log will note rock-quality designation; rock color; texture; strength; 29 degree and orientation of fracturing; shape, size and volume of voids; weathering; and secondary 30 staining or mineralization.
-The Geological Society of America rock color chart with Munsell color 31 chips will be used for color characterization.
+To facilitate the identification of perched groundwater, which has been encountered in the site vicinity, water levels in the borehole will be measured at least four times a day during drilling, at the beginning and end of each shift (twice before and twice after lunch), but also more frequently based on the presence of features that may suggest perched water.
+Specifically, when indications of potential perching formations are observed in soil cuttings (saturated soil cuttings) or the rock cores (e.g., highly weathered basalt, unconsolidated material, or massive lava flows), drilling will be paused and the borehole will be checked for standing water.
+Water level measurements will be made directly inside hollow-stem augers or inside core pipe.
+If evidence of contamination (i.e., visual, olfactory, or elevated PID readings) is observed after encountering perched water or while drilling in the vadose zone, conductor casing will be installed and permanently grouted into place as described in Section 4.3.2.
+Temporary conductor casing may be required, which will be sealed with a bentonite slurry, until permanent casing can be installed.

+42 The cores will be inspected and logged to characterize the lithology and evaluate potential pathways 43 for migration of the LNAPL and associated constituents.
+A summary rock core chart will be used in 44 the field to log the information.
+In general, each log will note rock-quality designation; rock color; texture; strength; degree and orientation of fracturing; shape, size and volume of voids; weathering; 45 46 and secondary staining or mineralization.
+Additionally, details of basalt flow and intraflow structures 47 (e.g., a'ā clinker flow-top breccias [clinker sub-types], accretionary lava clasts, simple vesicular flow